Washington Monument: Later history

-The Washington Monument attracted enormous crowds before it officially opened.
-For six months after its dedication, 10,041 people climbed the 900 steps and 47 large landings to the top.
-After the elevator that had been used to raise building materials was altered to carry passengers, the number of visitors grew rapidly, and an average of 55,000 people per month were going to the top by 1888, only three years after its completion and dedication.
-The annual visitor count peaked at an average of 1.1 million people between 1979 and 1997.
-From 2005 to 2010, when restrictions were placed on the number of visitors allowed per day, the Washington Monument had an annual average of 631,000 visitors.
-As with all historic areas administered by the National Park Service (an agency of the U.S. Department of the Interior), the national memorial was listed on the National Register of Historic Places on October 15, 1966.
+The Washington Monument was the world's tallest structure until the Eiffel Tower in Paris was completed in 1889.
+This monument is taller than the obelisks around the capitals of Europe and in Egypt and Ethiopia, but ordinary antique obelisks were quarried as a monolithic block of stone, and were therefore seldom taller than approximately 100 ft.
+The district's Heights of Buildings Act of 1910 restricts new building heights to no more than 20 ft greater than the width of the adjacent street; as such, none of Washington, D.C.'s tallest buildings are higher than the Washington Monument.

+20th century

 In the early 1900s, material started oozing out between the outer stones of the first construction period below the 150 foot mark, and was referred to by tourists as "geological tuberculosis".
 This was caused by the weathering of the cement and rubble filler between the outer and inner walls.
 As the lower section of the monument was exposed to cold and hot and damp and dry weather conditions, the material dissolved and worked its way through the cracks between the stones of the outer wall, solidifying as it dripped down their outer surface.

 For ten hours in December 1982, the Washington Monument and eight tourists were held hostage by a nuclear arms protester, Norman Mayer, claiming to have explosives in a van he drove to the monument's base.
 United States Park Police shot and killed Mayer.
 The monument was undamaged in the incident, and it was discovered later that Mayer did not have explosives.
 After this incident, the surrounding grounds were modified in places to restrict the possible unauthorized approach of motor vehicles.